wtraylor/modular_megafauna_model/doxygen/herbiv_tutor.md

 string identifier in \ref Fauna::ParamReader::callback() under `CB_HERBIVORE_TYPE`.

-Then, derive a new class from \ref Fauna::Population to construct your class.
+Then, derive a new class from \ref Fauna::PopulationInterface to manage and construct your object instances.
-In \ref Fauna::Simulator::create_populations(), create your new population class.
+In \ref Fauna::Simulator::create_populations(), create that population class.

 Forage Tutorials {#sec_herbiv_tutor_forage}